A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction: Reference Architecture

 \section{Reference Architecture}

-This section presents the proposed modular, MCP-based reference architecture for agentic BIM interaction.
-It consolidates the recurring capabilities identified in prior work and operationalizes them through a set of decoupled microservices interconnected via HTTP interfaces and exposed through the MCP as a unified, standardized interface for agentic systems.
-The architecture is intentionally BIM-authoring-tool-agnostic, tool-isolated, and extensible, addressing the fragmentation gap summarized in Section~\ref{sec:stateoftheart} and following the design principles defined in Section~\ref{sec:methodology}.
+The proposed reference architecture consolidates the recurring capabilities identified in prior work and operationalizes them through a set of decoupled microservices interconnected via HTTP interfaces and exposed through the MCP as a unified, standardized interface for agentic systems.
+The architecture is intentionally BIM-authoring-tool-agnostic, tool-isolated, and extensible, addressing the fragmentation gap summarized in Section~\ref{sec:stateoftheart}.